chandan-vavilala/Perfomatrics-ForSchoolEvaluation/README.md

 ## Contact
 For any inquiries or suggestions, please contact:

-**Team Code Samurais**
-1. Poorna Chandan Reddy Vavilala at chandanreddyvavilala@gmail.com
-2. Sri Charan Vattikonda at sricharanvattikonda@gmail.com
+Poorna Chandan Reddy Vavilala at chandanreddyvavilala@gmail.com Sri Charan Vattikonda at sricharanvattikonda@gmail.com
-3. Sai Balaji Gadi
-4. Anudeep Yalamanchi
-5. Bharghav Krishna Moparthy
-6. Karthik Parvathaneni